 Once upon a time, Stella enjoyed a successful career in corporate accounting.
 She liked her work and her company, and she appreciated the benefits they provided to her and her family.
 And she enjoyed her volunteer work as a Brownie leader.

-Then one day, she heard a voice calling.
+One day, she heard a voice calling.
 It was the young woman she left behind when she chose her college major, the one who wanted to teach adults.
-Apparently her volunteer work rekindled a passion.
+Apparently her volunteer work rekindled a passion for helping others learn.

 So Stella went back to school.
 She started with classes in psychology, and worked with an advisor to find her groove in instructional technology.
 She received her M.Ed. and she became a volunteer trainer for the Girl Scouts.